 For the coffee and tea lovers, like myself, coffee grounds and tea leaves are perfect for composting — and even if you like the ease of a single cup brewer, there are stainless steel reusable cups.
 I adore my EkoBrew, and I feel much better knowing that I’m not creating additional waste, and my coffee isn’t brewed in plastic.

 While these tips might not entirely eliminate waste, every step will get you closer, and that’s something you can feel good about.
-Bonus: start-up costs aside, all of these tips can lead to big savings!
+Bonus: Start-up costs aside, all of these tips can lead to big savings.

 What are your favorite ways to reduce waste in the kitchen?
-I’d love to hear about them!

 Feature image courtesy of Ella’s Kitchen Company Limited